larsoyd/ArchLinuxTutorials/pkgchoices.md

 `nvidia-utils`, `vulkan-radeon` or `vulkan-intel` is what actually makes Vulkan applications run on your GPU. `vulkan-headers` is mainly useful for development and compiling software from source.

-So strictly speaking this is not essential for normal desktop use or gaming, but it is useful on an Arch machine where you are likely to compile things sooner or later.

 ### libva
 **AMD and Intel explicitly, NVIDIA gets it pulled in through the VA-API packages here anyway.** VA-API is an interface applications can use for hardware accelerated video decoding and encoding instead of making your CPU do all of the work.